keboola/component-kbc-project-metadata-v2/component_config/component_long_description.md

-**⚠ NOTE** This extractor is being decomisioned and replaced by the official [Temelemtry Extractor](https://components.keboola.com/components/keboola.ex-telemetry-data) which provides the same data and is actively maintained.
+**⚠ NOTE** This extractor is being decommissioned and replaced by the official [Telemtry Extractor](https://components.keboola.com/components/keboola.ex-telemetry-data), which provides the same data and is actively maintained.

 The Keboola metadata extractor downloads information from Keboola's APIs about various objects, users, etc.